pixijs/pixijs.com/src/data/pixi.js.md

 	 * @default 0
 	 */
 	textureScale?: number;
+	/** The width (i.e., thickness) of the rope.
+If not specified, defaults back to texture's height. */ width?: number;
 }
 /**
  * A specialized mesh that renders a texture along a path defined by points.
 Perfect for